IIIF/api/source/presentation/4.0/model.md

 ### unit

-The unit of measurement of a quantity expressed by a UnitValue.
+The unit of measurement of a quantity expressed by a Quantity.

 The value _MUST_ be a string value.
 This specification defines the values in the table below.
 Others may be defined externally as an [extension][prezi30-ldce].